Nancy Drew Dossier: Lights, Camera, Curses: Characters

 Molly McKenna: Molly McKenna is the hard-nosed producer "Pharaoh!"
 She is a modern, high-tech multi-tasker who likes others to believe she's in complete control.
 But with production falling into chaos, could she hate the director enough to ensure he never makes another movie?

-Arthur Hitchens: Arthur Hitchens is the financier for "Pharaoh!" and plans on releasing the epic feature along with the original 'director's cut' and new theme park.
+Arthur Hitchens: Arthur Hitchens is the financier for "Pharaoh!" and plans on releasing the epic feature along with the original 'director's cut' and a new theme park.
 With all the disasters, he has smartly taken out insurance for the movie and is receiving money for the damages, but was this all part of the plan?

 Eda Brooks: Eda Brooks is an up-and-coming actress who might be a mega-star if she pulls off her first starring role.
 Eda is quite a talent and will make a stunning Nefertiti.
 But, is she saving her best performance for the big screen or sabotaging the set so it will gain more publicity?

 Jorge Jackson: Jorge Jackson is the newest, flashiest, big blockbuster director.
 No one seems to like his vision for the movie and he feels under-appreciated.
-Would he go so far as to sabotage his own movie just so he can get his revenge on everyone for "ruining" his movie?
+Would he go so far as to sabotage his movie so he can get his revenge on everyone for "ruining" his movie?